GabrielKiesshau/awesome-smbx/README.md

 * [Alive Weapons.
 Customizable shooting NPCs.](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=22107) - The API aliveweapons.lua aims to make most projectile-thrower NPCs into real guns for fighting into levels!
 * [Beetroot Powerup](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=17989) - It's the beetroot power-up from Mario Forever.
 With this powerup, you can throw beetroot and they will bounce 2 times, left and right.
+* [NPCs that split upon death](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=23246) - Used to make any NPC split into any other NPC (even itself!) upon death.
 * [pipeCam.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=18574) - A small API that adds a transition when using warp pipes!
 * [One-by-one layer transitions](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=17196) - Inspired by SMW overworld transitions, and surprisingly not by Yoshi's Island.
 * [scrollCam.lua](https://www.supermariobrosx.org/forums/viewtopic.php?f=101&t=18575) - A small API that adds a scrolling effect to the camera!